buomsoo-kim/buomsoo-kim.github.io/_posts/2020-03-05-Attention-mechanism-8.md.md

 The dense layer here is an alignment model that *aligns* the source and target.

-> " an alignment model which scores how well the inputs around position j and the output at position i match."
+> "an alignment model which scores how well the inputs around position j and the output at position i match."
 (Bahdahanu et al. 2015)

 In this posting, we briefly looked into the architecture of Seq2Seq with alignment proposed by [Bahdahanu et al. (2015)](https://arxiv.org/pdf/1409.0473.pdf).
 From the next posting, let's try implementing it with Pytorch.
 Thank you for reading.